 Practice Support Program

-The Practice Support Program (PSP) was launched in 2007 with two objectives: to improve care for patients throughout the province and to increase job satisfaction among BC’s general practitioners (GPs).The program offers focused training sessions for physicians and their medical office assistants (MOAs) to help improve practice efficiency and to support enhanced delivery of patient care.
+Established in 2007, the Practice Support Program (PSP) provides training and support for physicians and their medical office assistants (MOAs) that are designed to improve clinical and practice management and to support enhanced delivery of patient care.

 We provide training and support through a number of different channels.